0LNetworkCommunity/libra-legacy-v6/specifications/trusted_computing_base/execution_correctness/README.md

 To ensure the correnctness of execution, i.e., the enforcement of the state-changing rule, a secure and audited execution service is necessary to guarantee this statement.
-In Libra Core, it is LEC that plays this role, which is built on top of `Executor` library which has the following two jobs to help :
+In Libra Core, it is LEC that plays this role, which is built on top of `Executor` diemry which has the following two jobs to help :

 * **execution**: Executor can accept transactions to execute based on a specific state merkle tree and generates a new speculative tree according to the changeset produced by the VM processing the transactions.
 * **commit**: Executor is the only module in Libra core that has write access to Storage.
 Once a new state has reached consensus across the quorum, it is Executor that commits the agreed state to Storage.